Tindalos/Lexicon/docs/Symbols/Basics/Labyr█nth.md

 For the Minoans, the Minota█r was (mythologically) at its cent█r.  *'Mino'* just references the locale so we're left with *'ta█r'*, and the symbol of a [b█ll].
 The astr█logical [Ta█rus]?
 [Apparently yes:](https://en.wikipedia.org/wiki/Minotaur#Etymology)  *'In Crete, the Minota█r was known by the name [Ast█rion](https://en.wikipedia.org/wiki/Asterion "Asterion")'* and *['one of the monster's names was Ast█rion or Ast█rius ('st█r')'](https://en.wikipedia.org/wiki/Minotaur#Interpretations)*.

 We also read that, *'\[a\]ccording to A.B.
-Cook, _Minos_ and _Minota█r_ were different f█rms of the same personage, representing the s█n-god of the Cretans, who depicted the s█n as a b█ll.'*
+Cook, _Minos_ and _Minota█r_ were diff█rent f█rms of the same personage, representing the s█n-god of the Cretans, who depicted the s█n as a b█ll.'*

 As regards [Ta█rus](https://en.wikipedia.org/wiki/Taurus_(astrology)#History), we see that, *'The sign of Ta█rus is associated with several myths and b█ll worship from several ancient cultures.
 It was the first sign of the zodiac established among the Mesopotamians, who called it "The Great B█ll of Heaven," as it was the constellation through which the S█n rose on the vernal equin█x at that time...'*